UPDATED NOV 1, 2019

 In San Francisco, there’s no shortage of outdoor spaces to explore.
-From a rigorous workout to a scenic stroll with friends, there’s an local hike that’s perfect for you.
 The hard part, choosing your next adventure.
 Fortunately, with this list, there's no wrong answer.

 Sure, you can drive to the top of Twin Peaks, but where’s the fun in that?
 Instead, put all that time you’ve spent climbing San Francisco’s hills to good use by showing off your mojo on a date-night hike up to the summit of Twin Peaks.
 We recommend starting an hour or two before dark and catching sunset at the summit.
 You’ll be rewarded with 360-degree views of the city for your trek uphill.